 A study in the Journal of Environmental Science and Technology states:

 So, now it’s time to look at yourself.
 How much time did you spend outside today?
-If it wasn’t enough, make sure to take the time to consciously spend 5 minutes outside today.
+If it wasn’t enough, make sure to take the time to consciously spend at least five minutes outside today.